Blower Door Testing

 Air barriers throughout a house are tested during a blower door test and it is not uncommon for many of them to fail.
 The higher the measurement of the airflow the sensor in the blower door fan reads, the larger the leakage area around the house.

-Additional diagnostic tests can be performed with the blower door to help isolate the worst leakage points so treatment can be targeted and results driven.
+Additional diagnostic tests can be performed with the blower door to help isolate the worst leakage points so air sealing can be targeted and results driven.

 Once the test is running and the sensor is connected to the meter for pressure and air flow readings, it is best to walk around the home and perform a physical inspection to find air leakage places and determine the most effective treatment for the problem.
 It is really amazing to see where all of these leakage points occur and often times it is right in plain sight.